-When buying or selling a house, your agent is supposed to act as your expert guide, answering questions and offering advice to help you get the best deal possible.
+When buying or selling a house, your agent is supposed to act as your expert guide, answering questions and offering advice to help you get the best deal possible which is why finding a good real estate agent is important.
 But sometimes they don’t have all the answers, or rather, they won’t give you the answers.
 Why?
 The reason, in a nutshell, is fair housing laws.
 Because of restrictions put in place by the Fair Housing Act to prevent housing discrimination based on race, religion, sex, nationality, familial status or disability, there are some things agents simply can’t legally tell you.
 Even making somewhat vague comments could be interpreted as showing bias and fall on the wrong side of the law.
 So, here are some questions for your real estate agent that they might not answer and how you can still get the information you need.

 Many housing markets are extremely competitive, with multiple offers coming in for desirable homes, especially moderately priced ones.
 So, if you find a house that you love, you need to do everything you can to make the strongest possible offer.
 For years, real estate experts have recommended writing a personal letter to a home seller to explain why you want to buy the house.
 But in the age of technology, many people wonder, “Do I really need to write a letter to buy a house?”
 The short answer is yes.
 A personal letter is your opportunity to make a meaningful connection that motivates the seller to accept your bid.
 Let’s look at some tips for writing a strong personal letter as well as some special considerations for heroes.